-Someone who’s made a career out of answering the question, “How do I use OKRs?” is professional OKR trainer Felipe Castro.
-According to him, Objectives and Key Results are a method of goal setting that’s very popular with Silicon Valley companies like Google, Twitter and Spotify.
+According to professional OKR trainer Felipe Castro, Objectives and Key Results are a method of goal setting that's very popular with companies like Google, Twitter and Spotify.

-The objective in an OKR is a simple and short qualitative description of what needs to be accomplished.
-These are high-level goals that many teams, if not the whole business could be working towards.
+The Objective is a simple and short qualitative description of what needs to be accomplished.
+These are high-level goals that many teams could work towards.

-Conversely, key results are the quantitative measurements used to determine objective progress.
-In other words, a proper key result usually needs to be a number – a tangible marker of success that will indicate solid progression to achieving the aforementioned objective.
+Conversely, Key Results are the quantitative measurements used to determine Objective progress.
+A proper Key Result needs to have a number.
+It will be a tangible marker of success that indicates solid progression.

 If you're just learning about OKRs now, then the question remains of how effective they actually are.
 According to Itamar Gilad, the former Lead Project Manager and Head of Growth at Gmail, OKRs actually helped him grow Gmail's user-base from 400 million to over a billion.
 That's a whopping increase in uptake of at least 150%.